DN-debug/peux-os-sitebuild/src/pages/twms.md

         image: images/scrot_ratpoison-2021-10-22.png
       - title: 'SDORFEHS [Starfish]'
         content: >
-          Sdorfehs ( pronounced as 'Starfish' ), is a descendent of RatpoisonWM.
+          Sdorfehs ( pronounced as 'Starfish' ), is a descendent of RatpoisonWM, created by Joshua Stein.
 I call it - Enhanced Successor of RatpoisonWM.
 It has all the goodies of Ratpoison, along with some enhancements, such as virtual-screens, a bar and window gaps.
         actions: []
         image: images/scrot_sdorfehs-2021-10-20_000.png
     type: section_grid